aidecentralized/nanda-servers/office-supplies-shop-server/README.md

-# Office Supplies Inventory MCP Server
+# Office Supplies Inventory NANDA Service using MCP Server

 A Model Context Protocol (MCP) server that provides information about office supplies inventory.
 This server allows AI assistants to query and retrieve information about office supplies using the MCP standard.